Part II: Identity Thesis

 • γ\gamma — gain.
 How much bottom-up signal overrides top-down prior — precision weighting.
 This is the actual neural mechanism the word "inhibition" was gesturing at.

-A fourth quantity, scope, governs what the self/other boundary includes — the identification expansion treated under self-model scope earlier in this part and in the epilogue.
-Three axes plus scope, with α\alpha a field rather than a number, replace what the single dial was failing to be.
+A fourth quantity, scope, governs what the self/other boundary includes — the identification expansion treated under self-model scope earlier and in the epilogue.
+Three axes plus scope, with α\alpha a field rather than a number, replace what the single dial failed to be.

-Their common origin lies in a feature of self-modeling systems the dimensional toolkit alone does not capture — and it is cleanest to begin where the old account began, with the computational default that α\alpha measures deviations from.
+Their common origin lies in a feature of self-modeling systems the dimensional toolkit does not capture.
+Cleanest to begin where the old account began: the computational default that α\alpha measures deviations from.

 Animism as Computational Default

 A self-modeling system maintains a world model W\mathcal{W} and a self-model S\mathcal{S}.
-The self-model has interiority—it is not merely a third-person description of the agent’s body and behavior but includes the intrinsic perspective: what-it-is-like states, valence, anticipation, dread.
+The self-model has interiority—not merely a third-person description of body and behavior but the intrinsic perspective: what-it-is-like states, valence, anticipation, dread.
 The system knows from the inside what it is to be an agent.

 A perceptual mode is participatory when the system’s model of perceived entities XX inherits structural features from the self-model S\mathcal{S}: